ServiceStack/servicestack.net/MyApp/_posts/2023-05-25_creatorkit.md

-We're developing CreatorKit as an ideal companion for JAMStack or statically generated branded websites like [Razor SSG](https://razor-ssg.web-templates.io/posts/razor-ssg) enabling you to seamlessly integrate features such as newsletter subscriptions, email management, comments, voting, and moderation into your existing websites without the complexity of a custom solution, that's ideally suited for Websites who want to keep all Mailing Lists Contacts and Authenticated User Comments in a different site, isolated from your existing Customer Accounts and internal Systems.
+We're developing CreatorKit as an ideal companion for JAMStack or statically generated branded websites like [Razor SSG](https://razor-ssg.web-templates.io/posts/razor-ssg) enabling you to seamlessly integrate features such as newsletter subscriptions, email management, comments, voting, and moderation into your existing websites without the complexity of a custom solution.

+It's ideally suited for Websites who want to keep all Mailing Lists Contacts and Authenticated User Comments in a different, private self-hosted site, isolated from your existing Customer Accounts and internal Systems.

 With CreatorKit, you can enjoy the convenience of managing your blog's comments, votes, and subscriptions directly from your own hosted [CreatorKit Portal](/portal/) without needing to rely on complex content management systems to